xericguzman/pong/README.md

 ball bounce around the screen.

 To do this, read through the code that makes the paddle on the right (referred to as the 'computer paddle') move.
-Use this code as inspiriation for the code that you write to move the ball.
+Use this code as a reference for the code that you'll write to move the ball.

 **Hints:**